Child Benefit and Guardian’s Allowance: High Income Child Benefit Charge

 Single earner/dual earner unfairness remains

-A common complaint about the charge is sometimes known as the single earner/dual earner problem – for example, families with a single earner on £60,000 a year will have the full amount of child benefit clawed back, while couples where both partners earn just under £50,000 will retain their child benefit in full.The government says the only way to address this problem would be to introduce some form of household means test.
-However, the Government has said repeatedly that it has no intention of doing so.
+A common complaint about the charge is sometimes known as the single earner/dual earner problem – for example, families with a single earner on £60,000 in 2023/24 will have the full amount of Child Benefit clawed back, while couples where both partners earn just under £50,000 in 2023/24 will retain their Child Benefit in full.

 Other problems

-Individuals with an adjusted net income in excess of £50,000 are required to inform HMRC if they or their partner are in receipt of Child Benefit.
+Individuals with an adjusted net income in excess of the initial threshold are required to inform HMRC if they or their partner are in receipt of Child Benefit.
 In a situation where someone does not know their partner’s income, they will need to use the HMRC enquiry service.
 They can ask whether their individual adjusted net income was higher than their partner’s/ex-partner’s adjusted net income for a specific tax year.
 HMRC will answer based on the latest information available to them.
 More information on making this request is available on GOV.UK.
 You will need to write to HMRC to make the request for necessary information about your partner so you can decide whether you need to take action regarding the charge.

 HMRC review of High Income Child Benefit Charge penalty cases (November 2018)